Sagar (community development block)

-Sagar is a community development block that forms an administrative division in Kakdwip subdivision of South 24 Parganas district in the Indian State of West Bengal.
+Sagar is a community development block that forms an administrative division in Kakdwip subdivision of South 24 Parganas district in the Indian state of West Bengal.

 History

 Tebhaga movement

 During the Bengal Famine of 1943, the Communist Party of India provided relief to the peasantry of the Sundarbans area.
 In September 1946 Bangiya Pradeshik Kisan Sabha decided to launch the Tebhaga movement.
 The peasant movement broke out in Kakdwip, Sonarpur, Bhangar and Canning.
-Kakdwip and Namkhana were the centres of the movement.
+Kakdwip and Namkhana were the storm centres of the movement.
 The movement aimed at improving the share of the peasant engaged as sharecroppers.
 The prominent leaders of the movement were: Kansari Halder, Ashoke Bose and Rash Behari Ghosh.
 Peasant leaders like Gajen Malik, Manik Hazra, Jatin Maity, Bijoy Mondal and others rose to prominence.
 The movement continued till 1950, when the Bargadari Act was enacted.
-The act recognised the right of the sharecropper to two-thirds of the produce when he provided the inputs.
+The Act recognised the right of the sharecropper to two-thirds of the produce when he provided the inputs.